junxit/us-congress-bills-110/metadata.md

 - 2007-05-17 — Committee on Banking, Housing, and Urban Affairs.
 Reported by Senator Dodd with an amendment.
 Without written report.
 - 2007-05-17 — Committee on Banking, Housing, and Urban Affairs.
 Reported by Senator Dodd with an amendment.
 Without written report.
 - 2007-05-17 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 150.
+- 2007-05-21 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S6414-6415)
+- 2007-05-21 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S6414-6415)